SVECTOR-CORPORATION/SPEC-1/README.md

-# 🚀 Spec-1 LL - SVECTOR's Language Model 🤖
+# 🚀 Spec-1 - SVECTOR's Language Model 🤖

-Welcome to Spec-1 LL, an advanced language model developed by SVECTOR.
-Spec-1 LL is designed to provide state-of-the-art language generation capabilities, allowing users to leverage powerful AI for various applications.
-This README serves as a guide to help you get started with Spec-1 LL, whether you're a developer, researcher, or enthusiast.
+Welcome to Spec-1, an advanced language model developed by SVECTOR.
+Spec-1 is designed to provide state-of-the-art language generation capabilities, allowing users to leverage powerful AI for various applications.
+This README serves as a guide to help you get started with Spec-1, whether you're a developer, researcher, or enthusiast.

 ## Table of Contents
 - [🔍 Overview](#overview)